Scouting for Food

 January Roundtable

-Pick up unit coverage maps and door hangers at the January roundtable.
+Pick up unit coverage maps and door hangers at the December or January roundtable.

 Before Hanger Distribution